KISHORE2215/youtube1.py/README.md

 Python scripting,Data Collection,API integration,Data Management using mySQL,Streamlit

 #About :
 Hello!
-I'm kishore, a B.Com graduate with a deep passion and career change for AI, ML.
-I'm currently embarking on an exciting journey into data science, with my first project titled YouTube Data Harvesting and Warehousing Using SQL.
-In this project, I delved into the vast expanse of YouTube data to extract meaningful insights.
-This experience ignited my enthusiasm for data-driven decision-making and significantly enhanced my skills in data extraction techniques and database management.
+I'm Kishore , B.Com graduate with a deep passion and career change for AI, ML.
+I'm currently starting on an exciting journey into data science, with my first project titled YouTube Data Harvesting and Warehousing Using SQL.
+In this project, I explored the extensive data available on YouTube to extract meaningful insights.
+This experience sparked my enthusiasm for data-driven decision-making and greatly improved my skills in data extraction techniques and database management.

 #Problem Statement:
 The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.